 experiences of other nations and Armenia's own former status as a in Armenia have been intensively studied by FAST in developing and intellectual, financial and network capacities of Armenia's innovation ecosystem with a view to establishing the foundations for accelerated growth around 2025-2030.
 Its first years have required uncovering and engaging on essential prerequisites for the launch of larger-scale programs.
 This has made for highly iterative, fluid and dynamic

-2020, with notable comparative deficits in its human capital and
+2020, with notable comparative deficits in its human capital and research components.
+It nevertheless performs above its expected level

 Science, Technology and Innovation as an ecosystem founded upon the

 THE VISION: INNOVATIVE ARMENIA 2041